The Latest Happenings in my World

 Jenni Kemarre MartinielloJenni Kemarre Martiniello

-Showing by far the largest piece in the exhibition, Jenni Kemarre Martiniello has drawn into and onto the glass and inscribed the names of fallen Indigenous soldiers into her "Gallipoli Pole, 2015"
+Showing by far the largest piece in the exhibition, Jenni Kemarre Martiniello has drawn into and onto the glass and inscribed the names of fallen Indigenous soldiers in her work "Gallipoli Pole, 2015"

 Maureen WilliamsMaureen Williams